Electrical Water Pageant: 1977 to 1995 Version

 From October 1, 1981 – October 1, 1982, in honor of Walt Disney World's 10th anniversary, the Patriotic Finale music was replaced w/ the Tencennial theme song.

-1996 to 2023 Version
+1996 to 2021 Version

 The Electrical Water Pageant that guests see today consists of the same floats in the same formation dating back to 1977.
 The only difference is in 1996 when a new musical score was created for both the opening and closing of the Electrical Water Pageant as well as each creature depicted in the pageant.
-During a brief time, during summer 2016, the crocodile float was removed after the incident in which a 2 year old child was killed in an alligator attack in June 2016.
-As of 8/3/2016, the Crocodile Float was re-added into the Parade.
+During a brief time, during summer 2016, the crocodile float was temporarily removed after the incident in which a 2 year old child was killed in an alligator attack in June 2016.
+It eventually returned in March 8, 2016.

-The 1996 to 2023 lineup of floats and music are:
+The 1996 to 2021 lineup of floats and music are: